ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 > Treat backing services as attached resources

-Our apps rely on the use of external services, such as databases (e.g. MongoDB).
+Our apps rely on the use of other resources, such as APIs (e.g. other apps of ours; and third-party resources, like vault) and databases (e.g. MongoDB).
 A 12-factor app should be able to switch out these external services by modifying the configuration, e.g. with no code changes.

 ### 5. Build, release, run